angrybacon/infernum-wiki/markdown/welcome.md

 Solium Infernum is a political grand strategy game set in Hell.
 It was published in 2024 by League of Geeks and is the spiritual successor to 2009 game of the same name.
-A small excerpt from the Steam description may be found below:
+A small excerpt from the Steam description may be found below.

 ### Indulge your Dark Side